danieltjw/aifutures/README.md

 AGI / ASI, like the weather, might be beyond our complete control.
 It may be unrealistic to aim for perfect control over it.

 The best we might be able to do is maximise our odds of a good scenario.
+For example, focusing on developing an AGI the is able to understand human beings and is interested in our well-being might give us some degree

 ---